 The 2020 property valuations were based on the property market as it was on 1 September 2020.
 The value reflects how much the property would likely have sold for on 1 September.
 Property sales after 1 September will be considered in the next 2023 general revaluation.

-You could object if you thought the property valuation was incorrect, but not because of the effect a valuation has on your rates.
+- You think the property valuation is incorrect, but not because of the effect a valuation has on your rates.

-You could also object if you’ve made non-consented improvements to your property, or removed improvements that Council is not aware of.
+- You've made non-consented improvements to your property or removed improvements that we're not aware of.